mmourcia/audio-guestbook/README.md

 audio_output:
   device_address: 'hw:0,0'  # Change this to your desired audio output device address.
 Check aplay -l|-L.

+telegram:
+  token: "YOUR_TELEGRAM_BOT_TOKEN" # if set, the program will send recorded voice to telegram
+  chat_id: "YOUR_TELEGRAM_CHAT_ID"
 ```

 From the command line